 With the rise of movements like #BlackLivesMatter and the ongoing outcries against voter suppression and social injustice, public understanding of the history of black civic engagement is more important than ever.
-Civil Rights 2.0: What Is New And What We Can Learn From The Archives? features a moderated discussion led by journalist-author Charlayne Hunter-Gault, known for her integration of the University of Georgia at the age of eighteen.
-The panel participants feature some of the most prominent activists and thought leaders of today—each of whose work is grounded in strong historical frameworks of previous African American led movements.
-Join NAACP President and CEO Derrick Johnson, Color Of Change President Rashad Robinson, and the President of the Akonadi Foundation Lateefah Simon, as they explore this fascinating history, how much of it is known and preserved, its impact, where we are now, and where our future may lead us.
+Civil Rights 2.0: What Is New And What Can We Learn From The Archives? starts with a video presentation with content from The HistoryMakers archives and features a moderated discussion led by journalist-author Charlayne Hunter-Gault, known for her integration of the University of Georgia at the age of eighteen.
+The panel participants include some of the most prominent activists and thought leaders of today—each of whose work is grounded in strong historical frameworks of previous African American-led movements.
+Join NAACP President/CEO Derrick Johnson, Color Of Change President Rashad Robinson, and the President of the Akonadi Foundation Lateefah Simon, as they explore this fascinating history, how much of it is known and preserved, its impact, where we are now, and where our future may lead us.
 A Q&A session with questions from The HistoryMakers CivicMakers Advisory Committee will follow the moderated discussion.

 Rashad Robinson is President of Color Of Change, a leading online racial justice organization.
 Driven by 7 million members working to build political and cultural power for Black communities, Color Of Change is creating a more human and less hostile world for all people in America.
 Previously, Rashad served as Senior Director of Media Programs at GLAAD, leading all of the organization’s advocacy, strategic research, messaging and large-scale media campaigns.
 These winning culture change and narrative change initiatives helped transform the media landscape, successfully paving the way for broad acceptance and justice for LGBTQ people.
 Rashad has been recognized as someone to watch by the Ebony Power 100, The Root 100 and Crain’s New York Business 40 under 40.
 He is the proud recipient of awards from organizations as varied as ADCOLOR, the United Church of Christ and the Martin Luther King, Jr. Memorial Foundation.
 Rashad serves on the board of the Hazen Foundation.